apache/arrow/docs/source/developers/cpp.rst

    Since most of the project's developers work on Linux or macOS, not all features or developer tools are uniformly supported on Windows.
-If you are on Windows, have a look at the later section on Windows development.
+If you are on Windows, have a look at :ref:`developers-cpp-windows`.

 Compiler warning levels
 ~~~~~~~~~~~~~~~~~~~~~~~